demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-appliance-access-policy-rule-list
 ***
-List all access policy configuration (NGFW) rules associated with a specific Appliance.
+List all access policy configuration (NGFW) rules associated with a specific appliance.

 #### Base Command